twinters/gitta/README.md

 ## Paper citation

-If you would like to refer to this work, or if use this work in an academic context, please consider citing the following paper:
+If you would like to refer to this work, or if use this work in an academic context, please consider citing [the following paper](https://arxiv.org/abs/2009.04530):

 ```
 @article{winters2020gitta,
     title={Discovering Textual Structures: Generative Grammar Induction using Template Trees},
     author={Winters, Thomas and De Raedt, Luc},
     journal={Proceedings of the 11th International Conference on Computational Creativity},
+    pages = {177-180},
     year={2020},
     publisher={Association for Computational Creativity}
 }